Annual Security Report

 1. File an anonymous report for the purpose of documentation only.

-2. Contact SBCC security: escort to your classes or car as needed or support with enforcing restraining orders while on campus.
+2. Contact SBCC campus safety: escort to your classes or car as needed or support with enforcing restraining orders while on campus.

-3. Report to both the security office and campus conduct system.
+3. Report to both the campus safety office and campus conduct system.

 4. File a civil suit against the accused.